Who is still in the running to win Love Island 2022?

 Many bombshells – including fan-favourite islander Ekin-Su – have arrived in the weeks since.

-A huge elimination on Sunday night’s (24 July) episode saw four islanders go home: Deiji, Lacey, Nathalia, and Reece were all sent packing,
+A huge elimination on Sunday night’s (24 July) episode saw four islanders go home: Deiji, Lacey, Nathalia, and Reece were all sent packing.
+And on Wednesday (27 July), Danica and Jamie were sent home, too.

 Paige Thorne, 24 – Paramedic